aws-containers/retail-store-sample-app/deploy/terraform/eks/default/README.md

 - EKS cluster and managed node groups in multiple availability zones
 - All application dependencies such as RDS, DynamoDB table, Elasticache etc.
 - Deployment of application component Helm charts
+- (Optional) OpenTelemetry support for logs and traces through AWS Distro for OpenTelemetry
 - (Optional) Istio support

 NOTE: This will create resources in your AWS account which will incur costs.
 You are responsible for these costs, and should understand the resources being created before proceeding.